-Pensions Committee delegates the day-to-day running of the Fund to the Executive Director of Pensions, who in turn delegates to their Senior Management Team and Fund Officers.
-The Fund's investment team is led by the Assistant Directors for Investment Strategy and Investment Management and Stewardship.
+Pensions Committee delegates the day-to-day running of the Fund to the Executive Director, who in turn delegates to their Senior Leadership Team and Fund Officers.
+The Fund's investment team is led by the Assistant Director for Investment Strategy and Assistant Director for Investment Management and Stewardship.

-The Pensions Committee oversees climaterelated risks and opportunities through ongoing reporting and approval of key climate-related policies such as the Climate Change Framework and Strategy and Climate-Related Financial Disclosures report.
 Fund Officers engage with industry players, market actors, investment consultants and data service providers to collate data and analysis to best inform climate-related risks aligning and developing industry best practices.
-The Fund adopts both "top-down" and "bottom-up" analytical approaches to target the most material climate-related financial risks within the portfolio recognising that there is no singular methodology to best identify and manage climate-related risks
+The Fund adopts both "top-down" and "bottom-up" analytical approaches to target the most material climate-related financial risks within the portfolio recognising that there is no singular methodology to best identify and manage climate-related risks.